 The chart below provides guidelines for the asset levels needed to qualify for services.
-Generally, if your assets are outlined in the chart below, you will be asked to sign a contribution agreement.
+Generally, if your assets are above the outlined maximum in the chart below, you may be asked to sign a contribution agreement.
 Some exceptions do apply, and the legal aid staff person who takes your application will be able to give you more information.

 |Number of family members||Asset maximum*|

-What if I don’t want a contribution agreement?
+What if I disagree with the contribution agreement?

 You can only request a review of a contribution agreement for two reasons:

 - You have high medical expenses

 To request a review, you must go through the eligibility review process.